squeek502/named-character-references/README.md

 # DAFSA for Named Character References

-> Disclaimer: This is mostly just me learning about this stuff, don't expect this to be any good (yet?)

 This is an attempt at a purpose-built [DAFSA](https://en.wikipedia.org/wiki/Deterministic_acyclic_finite_state_automaton) of [named character references](https://html.spec.whatwg.org/multipage/named-characters.html#named-character-references) for implementing [the *Named character reference state*](https://html.spec.whatwg.org/multipage/parsing.html#named-character-reference-state) of HTML tokenization.

 That is, the goal is to encode the necessary data compactly while still allowing for fast matching of named character references, while taking full advantage of the note that: